mlin/GenomicSQLite/README.md

 **Start Here 👉 [full documentation site](https://mlin.github.io/GenomicSQLite/)**

-We supply the extension [prepackaged](https://github.com/mlin/GenomicSQLite/releases) for Linux x86-64 hosts of &ge;2016 OS/CPU vintage.
-We will diversify platforms in the future (help wanted).
+We supply the extension [prepackaged](https://github.com/mlin/GenomicSQLite/releases) for Linux x86-64 and macOS Catalina.
 An up-to-date version of SQLite itself is also required, as specified in the docs.

 Programming language support: